 - ‘National Population Stabilization Fund‘ (

-NPSF) was setup in 2004 to take measures on population stabilization.
+NPSF) was set up in 2004 to take measures on population stabilization.

 - Due to widespread awareness programs, almost all married women in India are aware of the contraceptives and surgical sterilization.

-What still need to be done :-
+What still needs to be done:

 - Government incentives should be increased for families having one or two children.